TorrijaConLeche/JavaScript-Projects/Memory-Game/README.md

 ### Ideas to make it more complex:

-- Add more cards to the game
+- Add more cards to the game.

-- Add winning effect i.e confetti library
+- Add winning effect i.e confetti library.

-- Loading bar while randomizing
+- Loading bar when restarting the game.

-- Add difficulty levels
+- Add difficulty levels.